 - I do meditate, read spiritual texts, and am constantly thinking about the yoga, but I also enjoy a good glass of wine, like to feel pretty, and have a sweet tooth.

-- I honestly do believe that you can achieve the standing splits in Standing Bow Pulling Pose, can bite your toes in Final Stretching, and see your feet coming over the top of your head in Bow Pose because there was a time when that seemed like absolute hooey to me as well, but as the yoga has changed my body I have gotten closer to achieving these goals and now know that they are possible.
+- I honestly do believe that you can achieve the standing splits in Standing Bow Pulling Pose, can bite your toes in Final Stretching, and see your feet coming over the top of your head in Bow Pose.
+There was a time when these things seemed like absolute hooey to me as well, but as the yoga has changed my body I have gotten closer to achieving these goals and now know that they are possible.

 - I believe in taking breaks.
 Everyone needs a day off at least once a week, needs to skip a posture now and then, or break the mold of their everyday routine.
-It is within these breaks or spaces of time we can reflect on how amazing this ever turning, ever changing journey of life truly is.
+It is within these breaks that we can reflect on how amazing this ever turning, ever changing journey of life truly is.

 Do you have any yoga confessions?